WGLab/QuantitativeGenomics2025/README.md

 Feel free to use the table browser to examine the various rows and columns in this table and perform additional summary statistics.
 Later on, after the exercise 2 (phenotype analysis) below, we will go back to this table to show how combined analysis of genotype data and phenotype data can facilitate genetic diagnosis of rare diseases.

-# Phenotype-driven prioritization of human disease genes (Phen2Gene, ClinPhen, AMELIE, etc)
+# Phenotype-driven prioritization of human disease genes (Phen2Gene, ClinPhen, AMELIE, PhenoSv, etc)

 Phen2Gene is a phenotype-based gene prioritization tool from HPO IDs or clinical notes on patients.
 In the next exercise, we will first use Phen2Gene to prioritize genes based on clinical phenotypes of patients with Mendelian diseases.